-Humility: The honest recognition of our own Strengths and Weaknesses and the willingness to stay open-minded, to learn from the opinions of others, and to be guided by Higher Power.
+Humility: The honest recognition of our own Strengths and Weaknesses and the willingness to stay open-minded, to learn from the opinions of others, and to be guided by the Holy Spirit.
 Humility is a necessary component in the development of spiritual intelligence.
-Asking for help when we need it, reflecting on the vastness of the universe, and recognizing that we never stop growing and developing are all ways to strengthen a healthy humility.
+We are all imperfect and cannot make this walk through life all by ourselves.
+We need help at various times from God and from other people.
+Asking for help, reflecting on the vastness of the universe, and recognizing that we never stop growing and developing are all ways to strengthen a healthy humility.